Credit Hours and Expectations:

 Although students have the primary responsibility of securing internships and jobs, the program provides them the resources and support they need to be successful.
 The PSYC 683 (Professional Seminar) instructor and the Program Director work closely with students to prepare job application materials (i.e., resume, cover letter, and LinkedIn profile), practice interviewing, and successfully negotiate offers.
 Program faculty also forward internship and job announcements to students and provide advising during their application or offer negotiation process.

-We expect students to be involved in their coursework and internship preparation, and to actively participate in their professional development.
+We expect students to be involved in their coursework and to actively participate in their professional development.
 Students are encouraged to build relationships with local and national corporations as part of their graduate training.

 There is a very strong expectation that all MSIOP students will attend and participate in the I-O psychology weekly colloquium series.
 This program features guest speakers from various I-O psychology-related backgrounds.
 They discuss updates on cutting-edge research and perspective in the discipline.
 Weekly colloquia are typically scheduled on Fridays from 1:30-3:00PM.